raimohanska/ourboard/README.md

 ### POST /api/v1/board/:boardId/item

 Creates a new item on given board.
+If you want to add the item onto a specific area/container element on the board, you can find the id of the container by inspecting with your browser.

 Payload: